davidebasile/FORTE2016/README.md

 This is the legacy code of the first prototypical version of the Contract Automata Toolkit Library (CATLib), part of the Contract Automata Toolkit (CAT) (https://github.com/ContractAutomataProject).
-Initially, CAT contained only CATLib, thus CATLib was referred as CAT in [1].
+Initially, CAT only contained CATLib, thus CATLib was referred as CAT in [1].
-This repository contains a nucleus of the old version of CATLib, prior to its refactoring.
+This repository contains a nucleus of the old version of CATLib, prior to its extension to product lines and its refactoring.
 This repository contains other original functionalities that are not in the intersection with CATLib (e.g., AMPL models of weak agreement, branching condition, mixed choice checking).